ministryofjustice/cloud-platform-infrastructure/terraform/cloud-platform-components/README.md

 ##### NGINX and Networking

-Running as non-root also means that access to privileged port will not be allowed.
+Running as non-root also means that access to privileged ports will not be allowed.
-If an application used to server port 80 or 443, or any other port <1024 on live-0, it will have to be reconfigured to work on live-1.
+If an application used to listen on port 80 or 443, or any other port <1024 on live-0, it will have to be reconfigured to work on live-1.
-This is an issue for regular nginx images, that defaults to a privileged user and ports.
+This is an issue for regular nginx images, that default to a privileged user and ports.

-This section will be updated when the a proper workarounf for nginx has been found.
+This section will be updated when a proper workaround for nginx has been found.

 #### Privileged